telerik/UI-For-UWP/README.md

 * [RadSideDrawer](http://docs.telerik.com/devtools/universal-windows-platform/controls/radsidedrawer/sidedrawer-getting-started)

 ### Documentation

-The official documentation for Telerik UI for UWP is available [here](http://docs.telerik.com/devtools/universal-windows-platform/Introduction-uwp).
+The official documentation for UI for UWP is available [here](http://docs.telerik.com/devtools/universal-windows-platform/Introduction-uwp).

 **********************************************************************************************************************************

 ## Getting started

-* Make sure you have the [required software to  build UWP applications] (https://msdn.microsoft.com/en-us/windows/uwp/get-started/get-set-up)
+* Make sure you have the [required software to build UWP applications] (https://docs.microsoft.com/windows/uwp/get-started/get-set-up)
 * Clone a copy of the repository code
-* Open UWPControls.sln located in Controls folder and build it.
+* Open UWPControls.sln located in Controls folder and build it
-* Open UWPMap.sln located in Controls folder and build it in x86/x64 and Arm configs.
+* Open UWPMap.sln located in Controls folder and build it in x86/x64 and ARM configs
 * All binaries are now located in Binaries folder
-* You can additionaly build nuget package by running BuildTools/BuildNuget.bat.
-The output nuget will be located in the Nuget subfolder.
+* You can additionaly build a NuGet package by running BuildTools/BuildNuGet.bat.
+The generated package will be located in the NuGet subfolder.

 ## How to Contribute

-Telerik UI for UWP is free and open-source.
+UI for UWP is free and open-source.
 We encourage and support an active, healthy community that accepts contributions from the public.
 We'd like you to be a part of that community.

-Before contributing to Telerik UI for UWP, please:
+Before contributing to UI for UWP, please:

 1. Read and sign the [Telerik UI for UWP Contribution License Agreement](https://docs.google.com/forms/d/e/1FAIpQLSfQAzVxnnfwRQmtJCVmB41_ig1gYow--Gr8qLvaDxJRNHPtUQ/viewform), to confirm you've read and acknowledged the legal aspects of your contributions, and
-2. Read our [contribution guide](https://raw.githubusercontent.com/telerik/UI-For-UWP/master/CONTRIBUTING.md?token=ABOo0qokftaz5YVEh3HxTGel-yXJm6Owks5Yoa6xwA%3D%3D), which houses all of the necessary info to:
+2. Read our [contribution guide](CONTRIBUTING.md), which houses all of the necessary info to:
   * submit bugs,
   * request new features, and,
   * walk you through the entire process of preparing your code for a Pull Request.

 ## Source Code and Downloads

-If you want to skip building the project yourself, head on over to [Telerik.com](http://telerik.com) to grab the full source.
+If you want to skip building the project yourself, you can visit [telerik.com](http://www.telerik.com/) to grab the full source.

 ## Getting Help

 * Use the [issues list](https://github.com/telerik/UI-For-UWP/issues) of this repo for bug reports.
-* Get help on [Stack Overflow](http://stackoverflow.com/questions/tagged/telerik+uwp) or the using the [commercial Telerik UI for UWP support channel](http://www.telerik.com/account/support-tickets/my-support-tickets.aspx).
+* Get help on [Stack Overflow](https://stackoverflow.com/questions/tagged/telerik+uwp) or the using the [commercial Telerik UI for UWP support channel](http://www.telerik.com/account/support-tickets/my-support-tickets.aspx).

-As a fully-open source project, Telerik UI for UWP is a primarily community-supported project, as such, you are encouraged to use forums like Stack Overflow to post questions, and the issues list of this repo to report bugs.
+As a fully-open source project, UI for UWP is a primarily community-supported project, as such, you are encouraged to use forums like [Stack Overflow](https://stackoverflow.com/) to post questions, and the issues list of this repo to report bugs.

-The Telerik UI for UWP team does not provide formal support, except to those customers who have purchased a [commercial license for Telerik UI for UWP](http://www.telerik.com/universal-windows-platform-ui).
+The UI for UWP team does not provide formal support, except to those customers who have purchased a [commercial license for UI for UWP](http://www.telerik.com/universal-windows-platform-ui).
 Please do not create support requests for this project in the issues list for this repo, as these will be immediately closed.
 You'll be directed to post your question on a community forum.

+## License

+Licensed under the Apache License, Version 2.0.
+Please refer to [LICENSE.md](LICENSE.md) for more information.